 Net income (Net profit) from the Income statement impacts the Statement of retained earnings in two ways.

-At period end, the firm's Board of Directors decides how to distribute Net Income between dividends and retained earnings.
-Because write off impacts Net income, therefore, the action also lowers dividends and retained earnings on the Statement of retained earnings.
+At period end, the firm's Board of Directors decides how to distribute Net Income between "Dividends" and "Retained earnings."
+A write off impacts Net income, which means that the action also lowers dividends and retained earnings on the Statement of retained earnings.

 For more on these transactions, and examples, see the article Allowance for Doubtful Accounts.

 It is an accounting principle everywhere that assets are to be valued accurately and realistically.
 In December 2012, however, Research in Motion (RIM) of Canada recognized that the realizable market value of its Blackberry Playbook inventory had fallen well below the company's COGS (Cost of Goods Sold).
-This, in turn, meant that the inventory would never earn revenues enough to cover its original Balance sheet value.
+This fall, in turn, meant that the stock would never earn revenues enough to cover its original Balance sheet value.
 Consequently, RIM took a $485 million write-down on the total book value of the unsold devices.
-The write-down was necessary to maintain accounting accuracy.
+This action was necessary to maintain accounting accuracy.

 How Do Inventories Lose Value?

-In fact, inventory of various kinds can lose value due to quite a few different factors.
+In fact, inventories of various kinds can lose value due to quite a few different factors.
 Inventory write-downs may be necessary, when:

 Inventory Market Value Decreases